opil/documentation/docs/develop/TP/opil_config_tp_tasksupervisor.md

 end
 ```

 In this example another *Task* is introduced.
-This *Task* *Refill* is the same transport as the formerly introduced *TransportGoodsPallet*, just the other way around.
-On the other hand, *TransportGoodsPallet_3* here shows now the *OnDone* statement that points to *Refill* an runs that *Task* if done.
+This *Task* *Refill* is the almost the same to the transport task as the formerly introduced *TransportGoodsPallet*, having as main difference that in this case it is te other way around.
+Furthermore, *TransportGoodsPallet_3* here shows now the *OnDone* statement that points to *Refill* an runs that *Task* if done.
 That means a concatenation of *Tasks* is allowed.
 Exploiting this behaviour infinite *Tasks* can be managed by pointing to each other.
 So *Refill* could also point to *TransportGoodsPallet_3* in a *OnDone* statement.

 In terms of the introduced example production hall this *Task* looks like depicted in the following figure.